 I will forever remember this trip.
 I can’t tell you how much this trip opened my eyes, despite going to Europe for a month the year before, there was something about this trip that opened my eyes further.
 I knew I had to travel more, everywhere, somehow.

 I went home and the ideas started brewing in my head.
 How can I get myself abroad?
 That’s when I was really serious about making a life abroad, but I never knew I would end up where I am today.

 I started looking into how I could make money while traveling, where I could live, where would be a comfortable place for a regular girl like me to go?
 I knew nobody would go with me, but I put feelers out there so my friends would maybe convert?

-I made a solid decision the day I got back from this trip.
-I told myself to save every damn cent because whatever I was going to do, it was going to cost money.
+I made a solid decision the day I got back from my trip to that tiny island… I told myself to save every damn cent because whatever I was going to do, it was going to cost money.
 And from then on out, every dime I could gather was thoughtfully placed in my savings for some mystery future travels.

 I had NO idea what I was doing or where I was going.
 But I knew I was going to get abroad and somehow find some work because I knew a one week trip wasn’t going to cut it.
 I want to STAY abroad.

 I promised myself I was going to leave for an extended amount of time.
 I promised myself that travel was my ultimate goal as a child and there was no better time than now.

 I was in a rut and I hated my job(s).
 I was miserable with where my life was and where it was going…which was nowhere.
 I sat behind a desk from 8-5, I worked on the weekends, I made enough to pay the bills and saved what I made from job #2 and #3.
 I had no free time.
 I wasn’t living.
 This wasn’t life.
 A 24-year-old shouldn’t feel like life was done.